k3s-io/docs/docs/installation/configuration.md

 It is also possible to use both a configuration file and CLI arguments.
 In these situations, values will be loaded from both sources, but CLI arguments will take precedence.
 For repeatable arguments such as `--node-label`, the CLI arguments will overwrite all values in the list.

-Finally, the location of the config file can be changed either through the cli argument `--config FILE, -c FILE`, or the environment variable `$K3S_CONFIG_FILE`.
+Finally, the location of the config file can be changed either through the CLI argument `--config FILE, -c FILE`, or the environment variable `$K3S_CONFIG_FILE`.

 ## Putting it all together

-A combination of all the above options can be combined into a single example.
+All of the above options can be combined into a single example.

 A `config.yaml` file is created at `/etc/rancher/k3s/config.yaml`: